eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 ## Triton Server Remote Service component

+The Kura Triton Server Remote Service component is the implementation of the inference engine APIs and provides methods for interacting with a remote (i.e. unmnanaged) Nvidia™ Triton Server.
+As presented below, the component enables the user to communicate to an external server to load specific models.
+With this component the server lifecycle (startup, shutdown) won't be handled by Kura and it's the user responsibility to make it available to Kura for connecting.

 ![triton_remote_server]({{ site.baseurl }}/assets/images/builtin/triton_remote_server.png)

 The parameters used to configure the Triton Service are the following: